datacentricdesign/wheelchair-design-platform/platform/workshops/Workshop1.md

 ## 1.4 Git & GitHub

 Git is a version control system (VCS).
 It helps keeping track of all changes in your project and share it.
-While it is heavily used by software developer to track and share code, it is also useful to track and share the progress of any design or research process.
+While it is heavily used by software developers to track and share code, it is also useful to track and share the progress of any design or research process.
 The principle is as follows: you share a remote repository, you 'pull' from this repository the latest changes (any files, code,